 - You are issued with a new passport

-*After you register with the police, if you change your address before you get your police registration certificate back, contact the Overseas Registration Office by email or phone to provide them with your new address.
+*After you register with the police, if you change your address before you get your police registration certificate back, contact the Overseas Registration Office by email to provide them with your new address.

 Do I need to inform the police when I go home at the end of my stay?